open-telemetry/wg-prometheus/specification.md

   options in the Prometheus server.
 Collector will ignore the alerting rules.
-* Collector will support exporting cumulative series to OLTP-compatible exporters.
+* Collector will support exporting cumulative series to OTLP-compatible exporters.
-* Collector will produce an “up” metric as a gauge that is compatible with the Prometheus server “up” metric.
+* Collector will produce an "up" metric as a gauge that is compatible with the Prometheus server "up" metric.
 If scrape succeeds, it will produce 1 and 0 if it fails.
 * Collector will produce "instance" and "job" labels similar to the Prometheus server.